erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 than for a BIF.
-Although the NIF used the same trick as the BIF to store the state in thread specific data it ended up with the same performance as `erlang:phash2(erlang:unique_integer(), Range)`, which is about 2..3 times slower than the BIF.
+Although the NIF used the same trick as the BIF to store the state in thread specific data it ended up with the same performance as `erlang:phash2(erlang:unique_integer(), Range)`, which is about 2 to 3 times slower than the BIF.

 As a speed improvement we tried was to have the NIF generate a list of numbers, and use that list as a cache in Erlang.
-The performance with such a cache was as fast as the BIF, but introduced problems such as that you would have to decide on a cache size, the application would have to keep the cache on the heap, and when generating on a range the application would have to know in advance the range for the whole cache.
+The performance with such a cache was as fast as the BIF, but introduced problems such as that you would have to decide on a cache size, the application would have to keep the cache on the heap, and when generating in a range the application would have to know in advance the range for the whole cache.

-A NIF could like a BIF also achieve good performance on a 32-bit system, with the same open question - platform independent numbers or performance?
+A NIF could like a BIF also achieve good performance on a 32-bit system, with the same open question &mdash; platform independent numbers or performance?